QEASONT/OneDB/README.md

 ## License

-This project follows the ACM Copyright policy for SIGMOD Conference works.
+This project follows the ACM Copyright policy.
 For personal or classroom use, copying is permitted without fee.
 Redistribution for commercial purposes requires specific permission from ACM.